-"ETS and ITP welcome the opportunity to work with educators in Iowa to provide learners in their state with an affordable, accessible high school equivalency exam," says John Oswald, Vice President and General Manager, K–12 Student Assessment Programs, ETS.
+"ETS welcomes the opportunity to work with educators in New Hampshire to provide learners in their state with a high-quality high school equivalency exam that measures the test taker's readiness for higher education or the workplace," says John Oswald, Vice President and General Manager, K–12 Student Assessment Programs, ETS.

 SOURCE Educational Testing Service